LinkedIn Emojis: Copy & Paste Symbols for Your Profile 2026

 LinkedIn Mobile App

-On mobile, use your phone's built-in emoji keyboard:
+On mobile, use your phone's built-in emoji keyboard.
+LinkedIn's mobile apps support all standard emojis in every text field:

-- iPhone: Tap the globe icon on your keyboard
+- iPhone: Tap the emoji/globe icon on your keyboard

 Emoji Display Across Devices